AI Transport overview

 | Notifications | Existing push device/channel-subscription pipeline and optional [[push_rules]]. |

-Turn lifecycle
+Run lifecycle

-- 01Input creates the turn
+- 01Input creates the run

 The client publishes ai-input create; Sockudo persists the input before agent work starts.